OlenaHruzdo/Data-analytics-portfolio/SQL/01-cohort-retention/README.md

 event types and test events.
 Registration events are retained as month 0 activity.

+An earlier version normalised the date components (LPAD, day_norm, month_norm, year_norm) before conversion.
+I ultimately chose direct format detection with CASE and to_timestamp() because it is simpler and sufficient for this project, while still handling both supported date formats correctly.

 ## Google Sheets Analysis
 The SQL output was exported to Google Sheets, where the cohort table was prepared and retention rates were calculated.